PedroMarianoAlmeida/offical-turbo-v1/README.md

 - [ ] Setup the project with dark theme, auth and firebase
 - [ ] Protect dashboard for authenticated only - Redirect to homepage
+  - [ ] Remove the auth from Protected, instead pass the Session as props (then I can pass the same session for Protected by redirect and with fallback, and remove the complexity from those elements)
 - [ ] Check daily usage to enable use the tool
 - [ ] Create the first form that receives the original prompt
 - [ ] Send the original prompt to object type chatGPT, the response should have